lu-pl/sparqlx/README.md

 ## SPARQL 1.2 Protocol Client Implementation

-`SPARQLx` aims to provide a convenient Python interface for interacting with SPARQL endpoints according to the [SPARQL 1.2 Protocol](https://www.w3.org/TR/sparql12-protocol/).
+`sparqlx` aims to provide a convenient Python interface for interacting with SPARQL endpoints according to the [SPARQL 1.2 Protocol](https://www.w3.org/TR/sparql12-protocol/).

 The SPARQL Protocol provides a specification for HTTP operations targeting SPARQL Query and Update endpoints.